pantheon-systems/documentation/source/docs/articles/sites/migrate/manual-site-import.md

 ## Files

 **Files** - anything in `sites/default/files` for Drupal or `wp-content/uploads` for WordPress.
-This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc. For information on highly populated directories, see [Known Limitations](/docs/articles/sites/known-limitations/#highly-populated-directories).
+This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc. For information on highly populated directories, see [Platform Considerations](/docs/articles/sites/platform-considerations/#highly-populated-directories).

 Files are stored separately from the site's code.
 Larger file structures can fail in the Dashboard import due to sheer volume.
 It's best to use a utility such as an SFTP client or rsync.
 The biggest issue is having the transfer stopped due to connectivity issues.
 To handle that scenario, try this handy bash script: